Activities for team building and games for your virtual team

 Here’s a skilled take on the game show from the 1960s.
 The original game show, called Focus, placed 30 numbered tiles on a floor, each tile somewhere else on the floor with an equal tile.
 What makes them alike?
 They had awards that fit on the back.
 Over time, they had the chance to pick tiles they knew would line up to win the reward written on the back as contestants opened up more tiles.

-And yes, you've actually done team-building exercises in the office, too (and maybe played some icebreaker games).
-Although they seem to get a bad rap portrayal of an obligatory HR experience where everybody seems depressed and no one wants to go along for the ride, the right kinds of team-building tasks will put individuals together together, make teams work more efficiently, and recognize weaknesses and abilities of individual participants.
+And yes, you’ve done team-building exercises in the office, too (and maybe played some icebreaker games).
+Though they seem to get a bad rap portrayal of an obligatory HR experience where everybody seems depressed and no one wants to go along for the ride, the right kinds of team-building tasks will put individuals together, make teams work more efficiently, and recognize the weaknesses and abilities of individual participants.

-Besides providing a friendly and innovative option to meeting around a happy hour (which can make those who don't drink feel left out), team-building events have lots of extra opportunities for businesses and workers.
+Besides providing a friendly and innovative alternative to meeting around a happy hour (which can make those who don’t drink feel left out), team-building events offer many extra opportunities for businesses and workers.

 At the foundation stage, team bonding helps participants, among other aspects, to get to know each other, their goals, their strengths and vulnerabilities, and how they relate.
-"Muse career coach Al Dea says," Much as every professional sports team trains and trains with each other to be at their best, teams at work will and can do the same thing.
-And just as for a squad who has little idea who plays what position, who throws the ball to whom, and who is the best at handling XYZ, you can't leap into the field, you can't do much if your team members don't understand each other.
+Much as every professional sports team trains and trains with each other to be at their best, teams at work will and can do the same thing.
+Just as for a squad that has little idea who plays what position, who throws the ball to whom, and who is the best at handling XYZ, you can’t leap into the field; you can’t do much if your team members don’t understand each other.

-Finally, team-building exercises will help remind people that it's about the whole community and work is never just about them.
-It brings to life the notion that the group 's performance (and eventually the company's) should be a priority when you are motivated to do something together, rather than alone.
-For teams that struggle with teamwork, are excessively aggressive, or lack stability and trust as a result of a poor boss or rough times, this may be a especially valuable learning opportunity.
+Team-building exercises will help remind people that it’s about the community and work is never about them.
+They bring to life the notion that the group’s performance should be a priority when you are motivated to do something together rather than alone.
+For teams that struggle with teamwork, are excessively aggressive, or lack stability and trust due to a poor boss or rough times, this may be a learning opportunity.